Workshop - Experimental Cycle - Spring 2025

 2025 Rue Parthenais #301, Montréal, Quebec, H2K 3T2, Québec

-In this hands-on workshop, participants learn how to operate the 16mm JK optical printer as well as the various techniques for creating special effects on film.
+In this hands-on workshop, participants learn how to operate the 16mm JK optical printer and the various techniques for creating special effects on film.

-The images created will be developed by hand and will be the subject of a projection followed by a discussion.
+The images thus created will be developed by hand and screened, followed by a discussion.

-The price of the workshop includes the film and the development chemicals.
+The workshop price includes film and developing chemicals.

-For any information, send an email to: services@mainfilm.qc.ca
+For further information, please send an e-mail to: services@mainfilm.qc.ca